|1¼ cup Maida (all purpose flour)|

 - Line the baking sheet with aluminum foil or parchment paper.
 Divide the dough into 16 equal portions and make round shaped balls from them.
 Press each ball a little between your palms and place on baking sheet.
 Don’t press them too much, just press a little.
 Keep enough space between them as cookie size will increase to almost double during baking.

-- Place baking sheet on the middle rack in preheated oven and bake for 10-12 minutes or until little golden.
+- Place baking sheet on the middle rack in preheated oven and bake at 350 degrees F (180 degrees C) for 10-12 minutes or until little golden.
 For soft textured cookies, don’t bake them for more than 12 minutes.
 For little crunchy cookies, bake them for 15 minutes.
 Remove them from the oven.
 After about 12 minutes of baking, cookie will have light golden brown color and may look raw.
 However, don’t worry about it if you want to have a soft inner texture.

 - Take out the tray.
 Keep cookies in them and let them cool for 5-7 minutes.
 Carefully transfer them to a cooling rack and let them cool down to room temperature.
 Store Eggless CHocolate Chip Cookies in an airtight container and consume within a week.